 It has been this writer’s experience, that when it comes to novels, fiction, or books of any stripe or subject-matter, the first sentence, the opening lines can be one of the most difficult yet natural things in world.
 There is a certain, unquantifiable importance so many writers place upon the Opening Lines.
 The writer’s capacity for the opening lines can perfectly establish the tone of the story, encapsulate it succinctly, or just as easily kill a story before it’s even begun.
 For even the best, most proliferate writers, coming up and constructing those opening lines can be either the easiest, most natural thing in the world or the most frustrating, teeth-pulling of exercises.
-Xlibris Publishing offers some writing tips to keep in mind when writing your Opening Lines.
+Xlibris Publishing offers Tips and Examples of Opening Lines.

 While there is a large variety of opening lines, in terms of style and content, they can generally divided into two camps of Purpose, either:

 Charles H. Spurgeon, prominent Baptist preacher and theology writer, once said, “Begin as you mean to go on, and go on as you began”.
 While he is likely referring to life and one’s relationship to the Divine, we can also apply Charles’ words to writing, in particular to opening lines.
 The opening can establish a central and recurring concept that will dominate the story and characters- for better or worse.

 In Pride & Prejudice Jane Austen uses her opening line to introduce a mindset held by the society within which the story takes place.
 Using an opening line in conjunction with In Media Res can be a preview or foreshadowing as to how key events later in the story will unfold or be presented.

 A good opening line should give the reader some idea of what they can expect throughout the rest of your story.